Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ## Description
 The input for this analysis is paired end next generation sequencing data from metagenomic samples.
 The workflow is designed to be modular, so that individual modules can be run depending on the nature of the metagenomics project at hand.
 More modules will be added as we develop them - this repo is a work in progress!

-These scripts have been written specifically for NCI Gadi HPC, wich runs PBS Pro, however feel free to use and modify for anothre system if you are not a Gadi user.
+These scripts have been written specifically for NCI Gadi HPC, wich runs PBS Pro, however feel free to use and modify for another system if you are not a Gadi user.

 ### Part 1.
 Setup and QC
 Download the repo.
 You will see directories for `Scripts`, `Fastq`, `Inputs` and `Logs`.
 You will need to copy or symlink your fastq to `Fastq` and sample configuration file (see below) to `Inputs`.
 All work scripts are in `Scripts` and all logs (PBS and software logs) are written to `Logs`.

 #### 1.1 Fastq inputs
 The scripts assume all fastq files are paired, gzipped, and all in the one directory named 'Fastq'.
-If your fastq are within a convoluted directory structure (eg per-sample directories) or you would simply like to link them from an alternate location, please use the script `setup_fastq.sh`.
+If your fastq are within a convoluted directory structure (eg per-sample directories) or you would simply like to link them from an alternate location, please use the script `setup_fastq.sh`, or else just copy your fastq files to `workdir/Fastq`.

 To use this script, parse the path name of your fastq directory as first argument on the command line, and run the script from the base working directory (<your_path>/Shotgun-Metagenomics-Analysis) which will from here on be referred to as `workdir`.
-Note that this script looks for `f*q.gz` files (ie fastq.gz or fq.gz) - if yours differ in suffix, please adjust the script accordingly.
+Note that **the scripts used in this workflow look for `f*q.gz` files** (ie fastq.gz or fq.gz) - if yours differ in suffix, the simplest solution is to rename them.

 ```
 bash ./Scripts/setup_fastq.sh </path/to/your/parent/fastq/directory>
 ```

 #### 1.2 Configuration/sample info
-The only required input configuration file should be named <cohort>.config, where <cohort> is the name of the current batch of samples you are processing, or some other meaningful name to your project; it will be used to name output files.
-The config file should be placed inside the $workdir/Inputs directory, and include the following columns, in this order:
+The only required input configuration file should be named `<cohort>.config`, where `<cohort>` is the name of the current batch of samples you are processing, or some other meaningful name to your project; it will be used to name output files.
+The config file should be placed inside the `workdir/Inputs` directory, and include the following columns, in this order:

 ```
 1. Sample ID - used to identify the sample, eg if you have 3 lanes of sequencing per sample, each of those 6 fastq files should contain this ID that is in column 1